lfrestrepog/if-docs/website/docs/05-models/ccf.md

           cpu-util: 10
 ```

-This impl is run using `impact` using the following command, run from the project root:
+This impl is run using `impact-engine` using the following command, run from the project root:

 ```sh
 npx ts-node scripts/impact.ts --impl ./examples/impls/ccf-test.yml --ompl ./examples/ompls/ccf-test.yml